1. What is #WinAtSocial?

 4. How does our school know if we need #WinAtSocial?

 95% of teens have access to a smartphone, and 45% say they are online ‘almost constantly’ (source: Pew Research, 2018).
 Whether or not your students are using technology or social media — at any age — you could benefit from proactively educating them to make positive, high-character choices.
-Offering proactive education that students respect and embrace can fuel your school’s mission and culture, while providing your students, families, and faculty with a common language and 21st-century life skills.
-Partnering with The Social Institute, a dedicated team that stays at the cutting-edge for you, also eliminates in-house curriculum development, additional headcount, and one-off speakers, providing your school with a sustainable strategy to save time and money and reduce faculty fatigue.
+Offering proactive education that students respect and embrace can fuel your school’s mission and culture, while providing your students, families, and faculty with a common language and modern life skills.
+Partnering with The Social Institute, a dedicated team that stays at the cutting-edge for you, also eliminates in-house curriculum development, additional headcount, and one-off speakers, providing your school with a sustainable and comprehensive strategy to save time and money and reduce faculty fatigue.

 5. If our students don’t use social media yet, do we need #WinAtSocial?